bchainify/wyvote2020/README.md

 * A Web Socket request API for broadcasting the all the requests into P2P network.
 * Handling concurrency by using a mutex lock mechanism.

-## Admin Section:
-* This panel is only reserved for the governing body of an election.
-* Every admin is assigned a unique Election Commission ID for authentication.
-* Result analysis of election is carried out in this section.

 ## Architectural Flow Diagrams
 ![](https://lh4.googleusercontent.com/)